NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 Update action.
 Specify item-level targeting of a Battery Present.***

-        3.  []{#all_domain .anchor}You need to ensure that all domain
-            computers currently on the local network are using a special version of the Hosts file.
-You create a network share of
-            \\\\server\\ConfigFiles that has Read permissions for
+        3. You need to ensure that all domain computers currently on the local network are using a special version of the Hosts file.
+You create a network share of \\\\server\\ConfigFiles that has Read permissions for Everyone.
-            Everyone.
 You configure a Hosts GPO and link it to the Domain.
 What settings do you need to add to the GPO?

             a.  ***Configure the Computer Configuration Files preference to have a source file of \\\\server\\ConfigFiles\\hosts